chillr/cdoc/README.md

 #  }
 ```

 The code sections will be highligted if a 2 space indentation is used.
-Alos if the code section is a valid json then the section will be highlighted.
+Also if the code section is a valid json then the section will be highlighted.

+## Tags

+If a line starts with `@word` then the line is considered as a tagged line.
+The text after the tagged line is simply highlighted.

+eg : @api /api/v1/accounts/list will be rendered as

+Api **/api/v1/accounts/list**

+To make it simple none of the tags is considered special at the moment.

 ## Installation